futureag/mvp/README.md

 Change Log: 2018/07/05
   - Major change to the data JSON structure, this should be the final version
   - Removed SI7021 dependency on smbus, replaced with python-periphery
+  - Added StartUp.py to check state of lights when reboot
+  - Added HeartBeat.py to check CouchDB is up and running, or else will reboot automatically to reset the system
+  - Removed web access to CouchDB
   - File and method name changes for consistency with the python code standard
   - Add standard Python logging
-  - Change retreival of geo information due to API deprecation
+  - Removed retreival of geo information due to API deprecation

 ## Background